could possibly possess normally rational human beings to go on

 are in fact more functional Top Fuel dragsters today than at

 site is dedicated to all those who have lovingly restored, or

 in some cases recreated race cars that we would never have seen,

 let alone heard again.
 Drag strip warriors from the 1960's and

-1970's that have been sitting ignored for decades have
+early 1970's that have been sitting ignored for decades have

-been given a new lease on life and a purpose far beyond what they were originally
+been given a new lease on life and a purpose far beyond what

-they are exposing the core of drag racing history to thousands
+around the country they are exposing the very core of drag racing

 your history lesson at Cacklefest®.com